Navigating Legal Complexities In Gifting Property As An NRI

 What Documents Are Required For Gifting Property In India?

 1. Gift Deed: A legally drafted document that outlines the donor’s intention, details of the donee, and property specifications.
-Must be signed by the donor and attested by at least two witnesses.
+Two donors must sign it and witnessed by two individuals.

 2. Proof of Identity and Address: Valid identification (passport, Aadhar card) and proof of address for both the donor and donee.